 and announce all progress and/or problems that you have encountered.

 What have you just accomplished?
 Think for a moment.
-You have begun team building, communicated through a group process, outlined what needs to be accomplished and achieved a “buy in” from both the present and future leadership and the membership.
+You have begun team building, communicated through a group process, outlined what needs to be accomplished and achieved a buy in from both the present and future leadership and the membership.
 Everyone now knows, in writing, what direction that you and the future Masters of your Lodge are traveling.
 Additionally, they are aware of what is going to be required of them to accomplish the tasks at hand.

 The following is just one example of setting proper goals and objectives for your Lodge.
 During your meetings, you and your team have concluded that the financial base for your Lodge has been eroded over the past few years and the team has determined that something must be done to correct this deficiency.
 Therefore, as a group,